moxystudio/react-native-with-moxy/docusaurus/docs/welcome/instructions/app-icon.md

 After that you should click on **Next** and finally on the **Finish** button.

-> ℹ️ Although [Android Asset Studio](https://github.com/romannurik/AndroidAssetStudio) was also considered, we decided to adopt [Image Asset Studio](https://developer.android.com/studio/write/image-asset-studio) because it's the official tool from Google, it's built in into Android Studio and it not only generates the assets but it also places them in the correct folders.

 #### iOS

 The iOS assets can be generated using [App Icon Generator](https://appicon.co/).